EDI2XML

 ODETTE for the automotive industry in Europe.

-SWIFT for exchanges messages between banks and financial institutions.
+SWIFT for exchanging messages between banks and financial institutions.

 EDI Integration

-For companies who got their own technical resources to work with REST API we offer them to use EDI REST Web Service.
+For companies who got their own technical resources to work with the REST API, we offer them to use the EDI REST Web Service.

 EDI2XML is an EDI service provider with 20+ years of expertise in EDI and integration projects.
-We have clients located in North America, Europe, and the Middle East and work with all EDI standards including ANSI X12 and EDIFACT.
+We have clients located in North America, Europe, and the Middle East, and we work with all EDI standards, including ANSI X12 and EDIFACT.
 Contact us if you have any questions or EDI integration needs.

 Free EDI consultation